-SCRAT copies the source file to a scratch device during the first pass.
-Subsequent passes of the source file are read from the scratch device.
-SQCHK compares each source statement sequence number with the number of the preceding statement.
-NOSEQ disables the source statement sequence number checking process.
-SQUEZ performs a limited amount of space optimization of the source file during assembly.
-NOSQZ disables the optimization processes of the SQUEZ option.
+copies the source file to a scratch device SCRAT during the first pass.
+Subsequent passes of the source file are read from the scratch device. compares each source statement sequence number SQCHK with the number of the preceding statement. disables the source statement sequence number NOSEQ checking process. limited amount of SQUEZ performs а space source file during optimization of the assembly.
+NOSOZ disables the optimization processes of the SOUEZ option.
 TARGT identifies the processor type on which the program is to be run.
 If the value 16 is targeted, CAL/32 generates object code for a 16-bit processor.
-If the value 32 is targeted, CAL/32 generates object code for a 32-bit processor.
-UREX outputs object code for unreferenced externals.
+If the value 32 is targeted, CAL/32 generates object code for a 32-bit processor. for unreferenced UREX outputs object code externals.
+This is the default setting. suppresses the output of object code for NUREX unreferenced externals. flags warnings in the listing and outputs the WARN warning messages and the total number of warnings encountered during assembly.
 This is the default setting.
-NUREX suppresses the output of object code for unreferenced externals.
-WARN flags warnings in the listing and outputs the warning messages and the total number of warnings encountered during assembly.
-This is the default setting.
-NW ARN suppresses both warning messages and the warning count from the listing.
-WIDTH specifies the number of columns to be printed across the page.
+NWARN suppresses both warning messages and the warning count from the listing. specifies the number of columns to be printed WIDTH across the page.